hydpy-dev/hydpy/hydpy/docs/development.rst

   * Prepare a `Test Coverage`_ report based on Python 2.7.
   * Update this `online documentation`_ based on Python 2.7.

-Installation and testing is performed using Python 2.7, 3.4, 3.5 and 3.6.
+Installation and testing are performed using Python 2.7, 3.4, 3.5 and 3.6.
 2.7 still seems to be the Python version most frequently used by scientists.
 Python versions 3.0 to 3.3 do not seem to be of great importance anymore.
-Additionally, installation and testing is performed using the development branches of version 3.5, 3.6 and (the still not released) version 3.7.
+Additionally, installation and testing are performed using the development branches of version 3.5, 3.6 and (the still not released) version 3.7.
 This offers the advantage of anticipating future problems and to `test future Python`_ itself, possibly helping to avoid future bugs.